Rebecca “Becky” Connolly

 As part of a Global Finance course her second year at BC, Mary began her world travel adventures with a class trip to Asia.
 She continued to focus on international business when she joined Liberty Mutual Insurance as the company expanded worldwide.
 She held positions with Liberty in both corporate finance and its international business unit, and participated in and later led M&A teams worldwide, including Australia, Thailand, Sweden, United Kingdom, Singapore, and Colombia.

 In the late 1990s Mary could not resist the Internet startup craze and joined Zefer, a venture-backed, high-growth Internet consulting firm.
-The company grew from startup to over $100 million in revenues in under two years, so as director of planning & analysis, she and her team created countless hockey-stick graph forecasts that were actually realized.
+The company grew from startup to over $100 million in revenues in under two years, so as director of planning and analysis, she and her team created countless hockey-stick graph forecasts that were actually realized.
 Then the dot-com bubble burst and the hockey sticks disappeared.
 So did the company.
 Having a front row seat to watch the fast-paced growth of a startup as well as an industry was an invaluable experience.

 In 2001, Mary returned to the investor side of venture by joining Masthead Venture Partners, with responsibility for the financial, accounting, tax and investor relations functions.
 In 2012 she began working as a finance consultant for various venture funds.
 In addition to Tiger Iron Capital, Mary continues that work for Masthead and two other Boston-based venture firms.
 Her M&A experience has served her well, as portfolio company valuation has become more critical for venture funds.
 She appreciates the technology advances that have streamlined back-office and investor reporting functions, but still enjoys the challenge of working on complicated structures and transactions.